phytec/doc-bsp-yocto/_sources/yocto/head.rst.txt

 BSP, but not all of them are activated.
 Our example images pull several software packages generated from OpenEmbedded recipes.

-meta-qt5
+meta-qt6
 ~~~~~~~~

-This layer provides a community-supported integration of *Qt5* in the
+This layer provides an integration of *Qt6* in the *Poky*-based root filesystem
-*Poky*-based root filesystem and is integrated into our BSP.
+and is integrated into our BSP.

 meta-nodejs
 ~~~~~~~~~~~